Thousands of women being left in danger without access to family violence services

 *If you or someone you know is experiencing family violence, you can call 1800 RESPECT on 1800 737 732 for 24/7 support.
 If you are in immediate danger call 000.

 Australia is in the midst of a family violence crisis.
 The statistics are stark.
 81,900 women say they have wanted to escape their current violent partner, but never have.
 Further 1 in 12 women have indicated they have been forced to return to their abusive partner because they had nowhere else to go.
 At the same time, the services women need to live free from danger are being under-funded by governments; leaving thousands of women in danger.

 - Specialist domestic and family violence services aren't resourced to respond to all police referrals, or to meet demand for crisis or outreach.

-- Men's behaviour change programs - work with men who use violent and controlling behaviour to prevent and minimise the harm of family violence.
-These programs are calling for an additional $38 million of funding to expand programs and ensure national minimum standards and accreditation.
+- Men's behaviour change programs - work with men who use violent and controlling behaviour to prevent and minimise the harm of family violence, but don't have the money they need to expand programs, or address shocking waiting lists.

 - Primary prevention - work which is needed to address the community attitudes that lead to violence aren't funded to roll out programs at the scale needed.

 Family violence groups say $2 billion a year is needed to address massive turn-away levels that are leaving women in danger, but so far neither major party has committed enough resourcing to fully fund the services women rely on to be safe from violence.
 Can you join the campaign?

 "This budget is devastating and dangerous for women experiencing family violence", Mamamia, 4 May 2016.

 "Thousands of women in danger" without billions more in funding to tackle domestic violence, advocates say, BuzzFeed News, 19 May 2016.